Talk to others with an Ostomy

 Paula

 Wow...
 7 to 10 days!
-I'm lucky if I get 3 days - usually only 2 but I can eat through seals and wafers!
-Have a great trip to London !
+I'm lucky if I get 3 days - usually only 2, but I can eat through seals and wafers!
+Have a great trip to London!

-I was every 3 days until I switched to Perfect Choice barrier rings and then everything just fell into place.
+I was going every 3 days until I switched to Perfect Choice barrier rings and then everything just fell into place.
 I have been very, very fortunate.
 You have a great trip to the U.S., too -- I enjoy going to London -- already have a ticket for Wicked at the Apollo Victoria and doing a studio tour of Harry Potter ... but the main thing is London during the Christmas season ... love it!

 Glad everything went so smoothly!
 Travel on!